 Subsequently, several MACq 01 questions jumped into our heads…

 - Had the startled hotel guest reported Jim to management?

 - Would staff knock on our door at any moment, demanding to know what Jim had been doing in his jocks in another guest’s room at around 3am and how he’d gotten in?

 - Did management already know about Jim’s WHAT THE..?! via hotel camera surveillance?
 Had they watched with amusement or horror?

 - We tested our automated self-closing door open at various widths; the door still self-closed and locked when open only a few millimetres wide.
 How could Jim have gotten through such a door without a key?

 - Had Jim taken a completely accurate leak, considering it had been dark and that he was half asleep?

 - Which hotel guest was it and what would happen if we encountered him in the lift, for example?
-Would he recognise Jim?
-Would Jim recognise him?
-Would the guest be confrontational?
+Would he and Jim recognise each other?
+What if the guest became confrontational?

 Our eyes were peeled…